When your WordPress contact form stops working, it’s like having your front door locked while customers are knocking.

 Once done, you can click the ‘Submit’ button.
 And you should immediately receive an email to confirm your ticket submission.

 We hope this guide has helped you learn what to do when your WordPress form is not working.
-Next, you may want to learn how to create a secure contact form and tips to create more interactive forms in WordPress.
+Now that your forms are working correctly, you might find these other guides helpful:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.